mgoellnitz/JFileSync3/README.md

 this program; if not, write to the Free Software Foundation, Inc., 51 Franklin St, Fifth Floor, Boston, MA, 02110-1301, USA

-JFileSync3 uses libraries or parts of Open Source projects which are partly included as source code:
+JFileSync3 uses libraries or parts of Open Source projects where additionally some of the are included as source code:

-- EncFS Java: LGPL
+- EncFS Java: LGPL (Source)

 - Sardine: Apache